dmayo0317/project3/README.md

 By saying the magic words, "Like a good neighbor, CDMT is there!"
 Out of thin air comes **C**ool **D**ata **M**anagement **T**eam!

-The CDMT Team came together to understand Jeff's request.
+The CDMT Team came together to understand Jeff's request and design the webpage to his (and other college student's needs)
-* List request included the following:
 * List of Stores near UTSA
 * List of common Foods most College students eat
 * List of Brands